-We came back to the hotel and were in desperate need of refreshments!
-Or more accurately….treats!
-Rob started craving a piece of mum’s blender pecan pie.
-For those of you not familiar with this bite of piggy heaven, let me acquaint you.
-But be warned -- this pie brings out the nutty side in even the most contained pig!
-Flash back to Rob’s infamous homage to “George Costanza with the chocolate éclair”, when under the guise of doing the dishes after one of our piggy parties, he was sprung surreptitiously shovelling left over pecan pie from the plates of our dinner guests!
-Today, seeing as we could not zap ourselves into our kitchen; (and quite frankly, had no inclination to bake any more), we decided to do the next best thing, and turned to our trusty blender (our Vitamix) for inspiration.
+We came back to our hotel and were in desperate need of refreshments.
+Or more accurately, treats!
+Rob was craving a piece of mum’s pecan pie.
+Flashback to Rob’s infamous homage to “George Costanza with the chocolate éclair" when under the guise of doing the dishes after one of our dinner parties was sprung surreptitiously shoveling leftover pecan pie from the plates of our dinner guests!